-SAFARI is an on-going research project at Uni Research CIPR and the University of Aberdeen supported by a consortium of currently 15 Oil Companies, the Research Council of Norway and the Norwegian Petroleum Directorate.
+SAFARI is an on-going research project at NORCE and the University of Aberdeen supported by a consortium of currently 15 Oil Companies, the Research Council of Norway and the Norwegian Petroleum Directorate.

 The goal of the SAFARI project is to develop a fully searchable repository of geological outcrop data from clastic sedimentary systems for reservoir modelling, exploration and to improve our understanding of sequence stratigraphy.
 SAFARI includes data collected by the original SAFARI project in the late 1980s and early 1990s, data collected more recently by the VOG Group in Bergen and Aberdeen, data from published literature and data from partner organisations.